How a big win for a First Nation in B.C. could bring change for resource development in Canada | CBC News

 Lawyers for the province argued at trial that no rights had been violated and that the provincial government has the power to take up lands within the treaty territory for specific purposes.

 But in her decision, B.C.
-Supreme Court justice Emily Burke said the province's power to take up lands is not infinite and "must be exercised in a way that upholds the promises and protections in the treaty."
+Supreme Court Justice Emily Burke said the province's power to take up lands is not infinite and "must be exercised in a way that upholds the promises and protections in the treaty."

 She said that by allowing industrial development in Blueberry River's territory at an extensive scale — without assessing cumulative impacts and ensuring Blueberry River's ability to continue meaningfully exercising its treaty rights — the province breached the treaty.

-Linda Chipesea, a past Blueberry River chief and a Calgary-based lawyer, said the ruling means there must be a balance for lands taken up and protection of the treaty right to hunt, fish and trap meaningfully.
+Linda Chipesia, a past Blueberry River chief and a Calgary-based lawyer, said the ruling means there must be a balance for lands taken up and protection of the treaty right to hunt, fish and trap meaningfully.

 "After all these years, Blueberry members were proven right and were heard," said Chipesea in an email interview, adding she hopes it'll give the nation a real voice in protecting important habitat and the environment.